Catford: Landmarks

 Between 1932 and 2003, Catford Stadium was a successful greyhound racing track, but was closed and then destroyed by fire in 2005 and ultimately demolished to make way for new housing.

 Catford's oldest pub is the Black Horse and Harrow (now named The Ninth Life).
 The Catford Bridge Tavern is another heritage listed building close to the old dog track; this mock tudor pub burnt down in March 2015, but has since been refurbished and reopened in April 2017.
 Nearby, is St Dunstan's College.

 The area was once home to the Catford Studios, producing films during the silent era.
 Catford also used to have a cinema diametric to the theatre.
-Catford was also satirised in The Chap magazine in a series called 'A Year in Catford' named after Peter Mayle's best-seller A Year in Provence.
-The magazine poked fun at Catford's mundanity.

 Regeneration

 Catford town centre is a priority area for regeneration in the London Borough of Lewisham.
 Several key sites around the town centre have been identified for redevelopment – Milford Towers, Catford Island, The Civic Centre, Lewisham Town Hall and The "Wickes" site have all been highlighted for significant change in the proposed Catford Plan.

 The council's aspiration is for the complete redevelopment of the Catford Shopping Centre and Milford Towers, which would require demolition of both plus the car parks and associated buildings along Thomas Lane.
 However, attempts to regenerate Catford have been hampered by various complex issues such as finance and the number of different landowners in and around the town centre.